archaic-magnon/large-factorial-using-karatsuba/README.md

 # large-factorial-using-karatsuba
-Get factorial of large no using karatsuba algorithm.
+Get factorial of large no using karatsuba algorithm in Standard ML (SML) functional programming language